Wii42/wiki_link_core/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
+# WikiLink Core

+Common classes from WikiLink which are both used by the client (WikiLink Monitor) and the server (WikiLink Scraper)

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.